 With slight tweaking of the above example we can apply this to many different scenarios.
-Some examples: We could trend hits to a web page by having a row key format of "<Page>" for trending PageUtilization and a row key format of <Time Frame> for PageComparison; or if you want to trend the popularity of file downloads by country you could use a row key format of "<Download>:<Country>" for DownloadUtilization and a row key format of "<Download>:<TimeFrame>" with Column name of "<Country>" for the DownloadComparison.
+Some examples: We could trend hits to a web page by having a ers.
+You have read their books and used their tools; you may have even seen them speak at conferences around the world like Black Hat, RSA, and OARC.
+With services like software architecture consulting and enterprise development to vulnerability assessments, security design and training, ONZRA is a one stop shop for the absolute best of the best when it comes to technology problems that others can't solve. row key format of <Page> for trending PageUtilization and a row key format of <Time Frame> for PageComparison; or if you want to trend the popularity of file downloads by country you could use a row key format of <Download>:<Country> for DownloadUtilization and a row key format of <Download>:<TimeFrame> with Column name of <Country> for the Download-Comparison.